-The story of the aviation watch is, from the beginning, intertwined with the earliest history of flight.
-From the first tentative flights to the race to land on the moon, wherever men were pushing boundaries they were also taking timepieces with them.
+The story of the aviation watch begins with the earliest history of flight.
+From the first tentative flights to the race to land on the moon.
+Wherever men were pushing boundaries they were also taking timepieces with them.

-The resulting Cartier watch that the fashionable Santos-Dumont wore then inspired other men to wear watches on their own wrists, something previously more prevalent among women.
+The Cartier watch that the fashionable Santos-Dumont wore inspired other men to wear watches on their wrists.
+Previously, this was more prevalent among women.

-Although technology was to advance with the introduction of digital displays and later GPS features, most of the watches on this list are heavily influenced by mechanical watches from the period around the middle of the 1900’s.
+Although technology has advanced with the introduction of digital displays and later GPS features, most of the watches on this list are influenced by earlier mechanical watches.

 German Pilots Watches

 Among the best known companies currently producing pilots watches are Swiss company IWC.
 Indeed, they were originally responsible for one of the iconic designs for what we now consider a classic pilots watch.

 During WWII they produced a run of 1000 watches for the Luftwaffe.
 This watch was housed in a massive 55mm cases and came with an oversized crown to allow the watch to be wound and set with gloves on.
 It was named simply ‘Big Pilots Watch’.
 The dial is basic affair, functional but also pleasing to the eye.
 Subsequent watches in this style had two common dial variations, types A and B.